michelosca/epoch/README.md

 ## COMPILING SDF AND THE VISIT READER

-The EPOCH codes use a self-describing file format called SDF.
+The EPOCH-LTP codes use a self-describing file format called SDF.
 The routines used in reading and writing such files, along with reader plugins for Matlab, IDL, python and VisIt are contained in the SDF directory.

-The library used by EPOCH for reading and writing the files is automatically built when you first build EPOCH.
-However, it is important to note that whenever you rebuild EPOCH, the SDF library is NOT rebuilt by default.
+The library used by EPOCH-LTP for reading and writing the files is automatically built when you first build EPOCH-LTP.
+However, it is important to note that whenever you rebuild EPOCH-LTP, the SDF library is NOT rebuilt by default.
 It is also not removed when you type "make clean".
 Most of the time, this is what you want since rebuilding the library adds a significant amount of time to the compilation of the code.
 However, occasionally you might want to force the